anandkishorgupta/Sajilo-khata/README.md

 - **Puppeteer PDF invoices** — replaced an initial PDFKit approach with a Puppeteer HTML-to-PDF pipeline for much richer invoice layouts.
 - **AI business assistant** — shop owners can ask things like _"which product sold the most this week?"_ and get a natural language answer backed by real shop data passed as context.
 - **Multi-tenancy** — every table has a `shop_id` foreign key.
 Guards extract the shop from the JWT and scope all queries automatically.

+- **Phone-based barcode scanner** — built a real-time barcode scanning system using Socket.IO that pairs a mobile phone with the POS.
+The phone camera scans product barcodes and instantly updates the billing screen without requiring dedicated barcode scanner hardware.

 ---